10 Best Cool Down Exercises After Workout You Should Try 2023

 To begin, lie on your back with your arms spread upwards.
 Your shoulders and arms should be glued to the floor.
 Look up at the ceiling and gently pull your knees up while keeping your feet flat on the floor.
 Next, rotate your feet, legs, and hips as far to the right as you can.
 Hold the position for 30 seconds before returning to a neutral position.
 Repeat in the opposite direction.
 Don’t forget to keep your feet hip-distance apart.
 With this cool-down, you can do as many reps as you like.

 As the name suggests, you will start in a standing position with your hands on your hips before stepping your right foot out into a forward lunge during this stretch.
 Have your forward leg bent at the knee while your back leg lies naturally.
-Keep your back straight and chest up as you then push forward on the leading leg until you feel a satisfying stretch.
+Keep your back straight and chest up as you push forward on the leading leg until you feel a satisfying stretch.
 Hold for 30 seconds before switching to the left side.

-Why Is Cooling Down Important?
+Why Are Cooling Down Exercises Important?

 Cooling down should be as important as warming up because it slowly lowers the heart rate and blood pressure to pre-workout levels.
 After a gym session, gentle stretching of the muscles can also help speed recovery and reduce muscle soreness.
 Having a regular routine in place will ensure that your muscles stay flexible and limber for years to come.